 This content was updated for accuracy and relevance on Oct 10, 2023

 Carpal tunnel syndrome can be detrimental to a healthy lifestyle, causing discomfort or sharp pain in the wrist.
-Our wrists have nerve tunnels running through them, and when these tunnels are pinched or under pressure from inflammation, it can cause some serious wrist and hand pain and you may even start waking up with numb hands.
-Carpal tunnel prevention is extremely important for everyone, and fortunately, there are a few wrist movements to help prevent carpal tunnel.
+Our wrists have nerve tunnels running through them, and when these tunnels are pinched or under pressure from inflammation, it can cause some serious wrist and hand pain, and you may even start waking up with numb hands.
+Carpal tunnel prevention is extremely important for everyone, and fortunately, there are a few wrist movements for preventing carpal tunnel syndrome.

 What is carpal tunnel syndrome?

+Before diving into how to prevent carpal tunnel, let’s discuss what this condition entails.
 Also known as median nerve compression, carpal tunnel syndrome is a condition where you feel tightness or numbness on your hand.
 This numbness is caused by pressure on your median nerve.
-You might also feel burning or tingling sensations on your palm, thumb, or index finger.
+You might also feel carpal tunnel pain, which consists of burning, or tingling sensations on your palm, thumb, or index finger.

 Can carpal tunnel be prevented?

 Carpal tunnel can be prevented through a few different exercises, wrist movements, and lifestyle changes.

 - Cut out smoking: Smoke can actually interfere with blood flow, making carpal tunnel symptoms even worse.